Frequently Asked Questions

 What is Tax Terms Lexicon?

-Tax Terms Lexicon is a tax-focused educational reference designed to explain terms in plain language and connect them to real filing, withholding, compliance, and reporting use cases.
+Tax Terms Lexicon is a tax-first educational reference designed to explain tax terms in plain language and connect them to real filing, withholding, reporting, notice, and compliance workflows.

 Who is the site for?

-It is for taxpayers, students, exam candidates, small-business readers, and professionals who need quick but useful explanations of tax concepts.
+It is for taxpayers, students, exam candidates, and small-business readers who need quick but useful explanations of tax concepts without jumping straight into dense official instructions.

 How is AI used on this site?

 AI may help draft, expand, normalize, or reorganize content.
-Pages are then improved through editorial cleanup, tax-domain filtering, link repair, and ongoing revision.
-AI assistance is part of the workflow, not a guarantee of final accuracy.
+Pages are then improved through editorial cleanup, scope filtering, link repair, and ongoing revision.
+More detail is on the AI Usage page.

 The site is being improved iteratively.
-Some legacy pages still need cleanup, tighter tax focus, stronger examples, and better related-term sections.
+Some pages have already been through deeper editorial passes, while others still need tighter examples, stronger comparisons, or better related-term routing.

 Do all pages include quizzes?

-No. Quizzes are optional, but they are added where they improve recall and understanding.
-The target is useful learning support, not quiz spam.
+No. Knowledge checks are optional.
+They are added where they improve recall and understanding, not as filler.

 How do you decide which terms belong here?

 The standard is tax relevance.
-If a term is clearly outside filing, withholding, credits, deductions, basis, compliance, notices, audits, or direct tax workflow, it usually belongs elsewhere.
+If a term is clearly tied to filing, withholding, payroll tax, deductions, credits, basis, notices, audits, penalties, or direct taxpayer workflow, it may belong here.
+If it is really product, finance, HR, or legal-advice content, it usually does not.

-Can I suggest a missing term or a correction?
+Can I suggest a missing term or correction?

 Who publishes the site?

-TaxTermsLexicon.com is published by Tokenizer Inc. See the Author and About pages for the editorial model and project scope.
+TaxTermsLexicon.com is published by Tokenizer Inc. See the About and Author pages for the editorial model and project scope.